marcusca10/GenericScimConnector/README.md

 ## Setup

+1. Click the clone or download link near the top of the page and copy the link.
+OR.
+Click fork near the top of the page to make a copy of the repo for personal use.
-1. Open Visual Studio and choose checkout.
+2. Open Visual Studio and choose clone or checkout.
-2. Use the clone link from Github to make a local copy of all files.
+3. Use the clone link from Github int the repository link feild and click clone to make a local copy of all files.
+The solution should open.

 ## Runnning the sample